School of Graduate Studies Academic Policies

 It is the responsibility of the School of Graduate Studies to ensure that all students enrolled for graduate credit at Case Western Reserve University have adequate access to faculty and administrative consideration of their grievances concerning academic issues.
 A three-step procedure has been established for graduate students to present complaints about academic actions they feel are unfair.

 It should be understood that this grievance procedure relates solely to graduate student complaints concerning academic issues.
-The procedure for handling complaints about other matters is detailed in the Graduate Student Handbook.
+Other issues including student conduct, community standards or sexual misconduct are covered through different policies.